serp-spider/documentation/docs/http-client/phantomJS.md

 ### Additional requirement

 **[PhantomJS](http://phantomjs.org/) binaries have to be installed** to use the client.
 The process for installing it depends on your environment, you will find further guides on the internet.

+The following PhantomJs version were tested with the library:

+- 1.9.7
+- 1.9.8
+- 2.0.0
+- 2.1.0

 !!! note
     The package [jakoch/phantomjs-installer](https://github.com/jakoch/phantomjs-installer)